What is a vasectomy?

 What are the risks of a vasectomy?

 Vasectomy is very safe, but all surgeries carry some risks.
-Some potential risks of vasectomy include:
+Some possible risks of vasectomy include:

 - An inflammatory reaction to sperm that spill during surgery called sperm granuloma which can cause a tender lump under the skin